Acceleration Process

 The Acceleration Process

-The acceleration process at Reynoldsburg City Schools is outlined within District Policy po5464 (Academic Acceleration).
+The acceleration process at Reynoldsburg City Schools is outlined within District Policy and follows the guidelines from the Ohio Department of Education and Workforce.

 Evaluation for acceleration consists of three types of assessments: